avwsolutions/DOD-AMS-Workshop/workshop.md

 ```

 Now we have to define the pattern for the grok matching.
 As seen in the section above you can easily do this online with [grok-debugger](http://grokdebug.herokuapp.com).
 Open the browser and build the pattern yourself.
-Please use the same field names.
+Please use the same field names as in the section above.

 Below an sample message in the BankIT-application.log